 In 2019, a research team looked at whether electric deterrents reduced shark bite risks from another potentially dangerous species, bull sharks (Carcharhinus leucas), in New Caledonia.
 They tested several of the same devices as the 2018 study, also using a mock surfboard and bait.

-The results were varied – again, the Freedom + Surf produced the best results, reducing the amount of times a shark took the bait by 42.3%, with other devices causing smaller reductions.
+The results were varied – again, the Freedom + Surf produced the best results, reducing the number of times a shark took the bait by 42.3%, with other devices causing smaller reductions.
 But the effectiveness of the deterrents appeared to decrease over time.
 Previous studies have suggested that when repeatedly exposed to electromagnetic fields, sharks may learn to tolerate them, although other research – including Huveneers’ 2018 study – has not seen similar tolerances.

 Crucially, none of the products completely stopped the sharks from taking the bait.